Manju-sree/Manjushree-portfolio/README.md

 Hey!
-WelcoMe to My portfolio.
+Welcome to My portfolio.

-I'M learning following skills froM Tanay Pratap on Youtube(neogcaMp) to create a portfolio.
+I'm learning following skills from Tanay Pratap on Youtube(neog.camp) to create a portfolio.

 Skills: